zqhxuyuan/helloworld/src/main/java/com/zqh/hadoop/mrdp/README.md

 The only requirement is that the data can be parsed into “records” that can be categorized through some well-specified criterion determining whether they are to be kept.

+3-2 Bloom Filter

+3-3 Top Ten
+• This pattern requires a comparator function ability between two records.
+That is, we must be able to compare one record to another to determine which is “larger.”
+• The number of output records should be significantly fewer than the number of input records because at a certain point it just makes more sense to do a total ordering of the data set.

+3-4 Distinct

+5-1 A reduce side join should be used when:
+• Multiple large data sets are being joined by a foreign key.
+If all but one of the data sets can be fit into memory, try using the replicated join.
+• You want the flexibility of being able to execute any join operation.